The Butterfly (novel): Plot summary

-One day Jess arrives home to discover a pretty young woman on his doorstep.
-At first suspicious of the girl's insouciance, she informs him that she is his youngest daughter Kady, now 19 years old.
-Unlike their illiterate mother Belle, the sisters have high school educations.
-Kady is the mother of an infant son, Danny, sired by her former lover Wash Blount, son of the wealthy coal mine owner.
-The Blount elders have disowned Kady and the child because she is of the Tyler clan.
+One day, Jess arrives home to discover a pretty young woman on his doorstep.
+At first suspicious of her insouciance, the girl informs him that she is his youngest daughter Kady, now 19 years old.
+Unlike their illiterate mother, Kady and her sister have high school educations.
+Kady is the mother of an infant son, Danny, sired by her former lover Wash Blount, son of the wealthy mine owner.
+The elder Blounts have disowned Kady and the child because she is of the Tyler clan.
 Demoralized, Kady has in turn left the child with her mother and sister.
 She takes up residence at Jess's farm.
-The former school teacher is determined to surrender herself to her carnal and acquisitive cravings.
+Kady is determined to surrender herself to her carnal and acquisitive cravings.

 Jess has disturbing sexual thoughts about Kady.
-Her flirtatious behavior troubles and excites him and he takes to drinking.
+Her flirtatious behavior troubles and excites him, and he takes to drinking.
 They embark upon an illegal business venture: distilling homemade whiskey and selling it to local taverns.
 Kady uses the money to buy fancy clothes.
-Jess, in a jealous rage, comes close to murdering a local mine guard who flirts with Kady, and barely escapes imprisonment.
+Jess, in a jealous rage, comes close to murdering a local mine guard who flirts with Kady and barely escapes imprisonment.

 Kady is informed that Wash plans to defy his family and marry her.
-Jess discovers he has a grandson when daughter Jane arrives with Danny, fleeing from Moke who out of affection, attempted to abscond with the child.
-The baby has a curious brown moth-like or "butterfly" birthmark on its stomach.
-Jess and his daughters have a rapprochement and he gives them his blessing to son-in-law to be and the boy Danny.
+Jess discovers he has a grandson when his other daughter, Jane, arrives with Danny after Moke attempted to abscond with the child.
+The baby has a curious butterfly-shaped birthmark on its stomach.
+Jess and his daughters have a rapprochement, and he gives them his blessing to Wash and Danny.